 - Construction, final check, and operation of such an Eruv.

 Step 1 was completed during the Spring of 1985 and re-checked during Summer, 1985.
 A rabbinic consultant, Rabbi Moshe Heinemann of Baltimore, MD, was brought to Boston during Summer 1985 to help with Step 2.
 No outstanding problems were uncovered in what had been proposed.
 The efforts to meet Step 3 of the strategic plan were in place as of November 1985.
 Successful completion of Step 4 required long and arduous efforts, culminating in obtaining the final license, from the MBTA, in the Fall of 1991.
-All other permits, Kinyanei Kesef, and the like were finally obtained by late 1992 and the Eruv was put into operation the first weekend of January 1993.
+All other permits, Kinyanei Kesef, and the like were finally obtained by late 1992 and the Eruv was put into operation on January 2, 1993 (Shabbat VaYigash, 9 Tevet 5753).

 The following images were taken during the initial visit of Rabbi Heinemann to Boston in the Summer of 1985.

 Dr. Jesse Hefter and Rabbi Moshe Heinemann inspecting the fence along the Mass Pike during the Summer of 1985.